frkatona/ObsidianSync/LD 58 - Collector.md

 	- wand/hat
 - main menu?
 	- getting separate audio into main menu, lobby, and game?
-	- why is audio so much louder outside of game?
 - how to play, controls intro?
 - fix input vs camera direction
 - volume slider